frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Validating Schema

 The `validate_schema` function is the only function validating solely metadata.
-To see this work, let's create a invalid table schema:
+To see this work, let's create an invalid table schema:

 ```python title="Python"
 from frictionless import Schema